smartfarmdiy/detection-ripeness-and-distance-measurement-of-strawberry/README.md

 * After you have tried following me.
 Every step should be tested to ensure that each step is effective.
 So that in the next steps no problems will occur.
 And when working, you should study the information of your work well first and then plan your work.
 To make your work systematic and able to solve problems correctly.
 * To create a good dataset, you should take pictures. or find information by yourself In order not to be copyrighted
+* This work can be further developed to be used with the Grippper and the mechanical arm of the strawberry harvesting robot.
+By using it through [ROS](https://ros.org/), the instructions are In this section you should have experience.
+And having a lot of knowledge about robots will be good for the job, and you should have someone to give advice. or have enough knowledge to teach you Because making an autonomous robot is a rather difficult job. and very complicated